LEPENDUM/FDL-Toolbox/README.md

 ## Description

-This is the FDL toolbox providing matlab functions for Light Fields processing in the Fourier Disparity Layer representation [1].
+This is the FDL toolbox providing matlab functions for Light Fields processing in the Fourier Disparity Layer representation (see the [project page](https://v-sense.scss.tcd.ie/research/a-fourier-disparity-layer-representation-for-light-fields/)).

 The main features are listed here (detailed documentations of the referenced functions are available in the matlab (.m) files):